hjkmines/GitConnect/README.md

 # GitConnect
-> Browse all your favorite media content all in one place.
+> Network with developers, share your experience, skills, and projects.

 ## Table of contents
 * [General info](#general-info)